Please read below about our prices and policies.

 We stay home with our Havanese and they are rarely if ever left alone.
 Havanese are companion dogs and suffer from separation anxiety disorder.
 They would not need to be left longer than 2 to 3 hours at a time.
 Having another animal in the home helps but they are still addicted to people.
 For this reason I do not place my puppies in homes where this is not possible.

 All of my Havanese puppies have wonderful champion pedigrees.
 I spent a lot of time hand picking show dogs/puppies to use as my foundation.
 As a consumer know what you are getting and why you are being charged a certain price.
-I have paid up to $5000.00 for my Havanese.
+I have paid up to $6000.00 for my Havanese.
 Of course there are breeders buying pet quality puppies for $800.00 and selling their offspring for $1500.00.
 Just do your homework and ask the right questions.

 Male Havanese make wonderful pets!
 They are just as loving (sometimes more) as the girls.
 Do not discount them because they are boys. :o) You would need to neuter them before 6 months though to prevent them from "marking their territory".
 If you neuter them in time they will squat like the girls.

 Havanese adore children and can take a bit of rough play when they get older.
 They love to play around and retrieve toys etc. They are extremely intelligent and can be taught numerous tricks.
 They love to dance on their hind legs for you.
 They also have a broad vocabulary of words that they comprehend.
-So smart in fact that I have to spell some words to my husband. :o) (anything about going somewhere or for a ride)
+So smart in fact that I have to spell some words to my husband. :o) (anything about going somewhere or taking a ride)

 Havanese are not "yappy" dogs but alarm dogs.
 They will bark if they hear something amiss.
 Knock at the door, doorbell, car horn, bang on the windows etc. They will certainly let you now something is going on which I appreciate in this day and age.
 Once it stops or they figure it out the barking stops.